maxkatzmann/graphlibS/README.md

 * get a subgraph representing the largest connected component of a graph
 * get the subgraphs representing all connected components of a graph

+**Contraction**
+* obtain a graph by contracting groups of vertices to single vertices

 **Output**
 * print the adjacency list of a graph